 Due to the huge local education demands, funding opportunities for external students are very limited.
 Only South African students or students from other African countries may hope for local funding.
 Generally, neither the HKE Department nor Rhodes University have their own funds for external students, but students can apply to public foundations.
 All prospective students are strongly advised to secure their funds from their home countries.

 Prospective students need a valid visa for South Africa.
 Those are issued through the South African embassies within about three weeks from application.
 Applicants will have to provide evidence of acceptance as a student at a South African University, evidence of sufficient funding for the duration of stay, and a valid return flight ticket.
 Otherwise, no issuing problems have been reported yet.International travel is linked via Johannesburg or Cape Town, with an additional local flight of about 1 hour duration to Port Elizabeth.
 From there Grahamstown is approached via car or bus transport in about 90 minutes (130km).The distances in Grahamstown are rather small, so that no means of transport are required.
 However, as safe public transport opportunities are generally limited in South Africa, prospective students may however wish to explore the surroundings (like game parks and sea coast) with an own car.
 If you have an international driving licence, cars can be hired on a daily base (~R300/day) or one could buy and then re-sell a used car (prepare for an investment of R20,000 to R50,000, that will however pay back to a large extent when selling).
-Registration fees and fuel costs are moderate (~R500 and R7.50/litre, respectively).
-For longer distances, local flights are available at about R600 to R1000 one way to any destination.
+Registration fees and fuel costs are moderate (~R600 and R14.00/litre, respectively).
+For longer distances, local flights are available at about R600 to R1000 one way to any destination (new low cost airlines such as Flysafair are reputable and good value for money).
 Alternatively long-haul bus services (e.g. Greyhound) are available starting from Grahamstown at 25% to 50% of the corresponding flight cost.

 South Africa is on the southern hemisphere and, hence, summer time from about November to April, and winter time is May to October.
 The climate is mild and rather dry, mostly sunny, but much cooler than many foreigners expect it would be.
 Summer temperatures peak at about 35-38°C for a few days in the year, and winter temperatures go down to 3-8°C (night low and day peak).
 However, central heating is normally not availaible, so one might face indoor temperatures may of 10-12°C on very cold days.